vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 (ii) Material drawn upon by Abhinava

 We are afraid that in an attempt like the present 'Introduction' it is well nigh impossible to do away with overlapping altogether as emphases vary with angles, approaches and context.
 Towards supplying the source material Jayaratha's job is manifold.
 The first is identification of the text or source, if Abhi- nava makes an unassertive reference.
 The second in the same connection is to identify the exact por- tion of the source and to cite from it, if necessary, in case Abhinava names a source but withholds fur- ther information.
-For instance, the word Ädi in the T.A.
+For instance, the word ādi in the T.A.
 1.46, according to Jayaratha, stands for an agamic text belonging to the dualistic branch of Saivism called Cillacakreśvari-mata followed by an extract.
 Similarly the Ratnamālā in the Tantra-

 1. मतङ्गादौ कृतं श्रीमत्खेटपालादिदेशिकैः ।